rootstrap/blog/content/White or black hat? - Pablo Blanco.md

 4.  **Damage reduction**

-    The damages caused by hacking maneuvers are visible; just think what would happen if someone obtained a database with sensitive customer information.
+    The damages caused by hacking manoeuvres are visible; just think what would happen if someone obtained a database with sensitive customer information.
     Having a security specialist can greatly prevent the possible effects of an exploited vulnerability in systems.